ZaGrayWolf/root-s3-auth/Notes.md

 **Platform:** macOS ARM64 (Apple Silicon)

-**Core Issue:** ROOT's build system silently disables the `net/curl` backend if it cannot definitively locate the `libcurl` dependency.
-This results in a `libNet.so` that lacks `RCurlConnection` symbols, causing macros to fail at runtime or link time.
+One thing worth noting: ROOT's build system silently disables the `net/curl` backend if it cannot definitively locate the `libcurl` dependency.
+This results in a `libNet.so` that lacks `RCurlConnection` symbols entirely, which causes macros to fail at runtime with linker errors that are not immediately obvious.
+A clean out-of-source build with explicit flags avoids this:

-A clean, out-of-source build is mandatory to prevent cached LLVM architecture maps from corrupting the configuration on macOS:

 ```bash
 mkdir root-build && cd root-build